microsoft/AI-Robot-Challenge-Lab/README.md

 2. After that, we will get into the  `My Apps` dashboard.
 Now, we will import a LUIS App we have provided for this lab.
     * Select your subscription from the subscription combo box.
     * Select also the authoring resource you created in previous steps.
-If you used the azure template, select `robotics-luis-Authoring`.
+If you used the Azure template, select `robotics-luis-Authoring`.
     * Click `Import new app` to open the import dialog.

 <p align="center">